Things to Know before You Apply:

 Hound Sanctuary's policies are designed to ensure the dogs' lifelong well-being as the top priority; e.g.:

-Adopters must be mature and stable; e.g., student and roommate situations are unlikely to be approved.
-The dog may live 15-20 years so we look for at least that much stability.
+Adopters must be mature and stable; e.g., student and roommate situations may by nature be too in-flux to be approved.

 Adopters must be willing and able to follow Hound Sanctuary rules of adoption and guidelines for care, safety, regular contact, and affiliation throughout the natural life of the dog.
-These will be stipulated in a detailed adoption contract that the adopter signs.
+These are stipulated in a detailed adoption contract that the adopter signs.